+Name Position

-MR. IGNACIO DE COLMENARES BRUNET VICE-CHAIRMAN/MANAGING DIRECTOR Ol oservations
+MR. IGNACIO DE CHAIRMAN and MANAGING

+COLMENARES BRUNET DIRECTOR

 C.1.28 Explain, if any, the mechanisms established by the Board of Directors to prevent the individual and consolidated accounts formulated by it from being presented at the General Shareholders' Meeting with provisos in the audit report.